MDTCosmicLab/documentation/README.md

 In the Mezzanine Card configuration hit the button "Auto Detect", then "Init"

-In the Lemo Input table set the THR1 to 1500 mV and hit the button "Set".
+In the Lemo Input table set the THR1 to 1500 mV and hit the button "Set" two times (first time gives error, second time OK).

 ### open another terminal and go to the directory